we09532/jurassic-park-fishwin-website/README.md

 incorporate your contribution (see `LICENSE.md` for the exact language).

-If you'd like permission to use or redistribute the code for another project, please contact the repository owner to request a license.
+If you'd like permission to use or redistribute the code for another project, please contact @we09532 to request a license.

 ## Acknowledgments